Harris1250/code-typer-test/README.md

 # ⌨️ Code Typer Speed Test

-A simple browser game to test how fast and accurately you can type real lines of code.
+A fast and focused web-based game where you test your ability to type real code snippets with precision and speed.

 ## 🚀 Features

-- Real code snippets (JavaScript, Python, HTML, Git)
+- Random tech-based code snippets (JavaScript, Python, Git, HTML)
-- Accuracy and time tracking
+- Live timer and accuracy tracking
-- Interactive and fun layout
+- Fully responsive layout and glowing UI

 ## 🛠️ Tech Stack

+- HTML
+- CSS
-- HTML / CSS / JavaScript
+- JavaScript
-- Deployed via GitHub Pages

 ## 📦 Run It Locally